 Garden Therapy

-Suitable for clients with health challenges such as depression, stress, anxiety, ADHD, addiction recovery, PTSD, grief, reduced mobility, autism, dementia, loneliness and social isolation, stroke or surgery recovery, cancer, terminal illness, and many other conditions.
+Garden therapy is ideal for clients with health challenges such as depression, stress, anxiety, ADHD, addiction recovery, PTSD, grief, reduced mobility, autism, dementia, loneliness and social isolation, stroke or surgery recovery, cancer, terminal illness, and many other conditions.

 Sowing seeds